Israel & Holy Land Tours & Package Trips

 Our escorted tours in Israel visit all the main sights of the country.
 From historic Jerusalem to modern Tel Aviv, the buoyant waters of the Dead Sea, and the biblical sites of Bethlehem, Nazareth, Galilee, and more.
 You can also combine Israel with neighbouring Jordan.
 And our 19-day Pyramids, Petra, Promised Land tour package also takes in the highlights of Egypt!

-If you'd prefer to travel privately to the Holy Land with just your friends or family, then our private tours could be for you.
+If you'd prefer to travel privately to the Holy Land with just your friends or family, then our private Israel package tours could be for you.
 You'll still have the services of our expert guides for sightseeing, but it'll just be you and your group on tour.
-Our 4-day Jerusalem & Tel Aviv break is great for those short on time, and we have a longer itinerary for those who would like to do more comprehensive touring in Israel.
+Our 4-day Jerusalem & Tel Aviv break is great for those short on time, and we have a longer adventure for those who would like to do more comprehensive touring in Israel.

-Frequently asked questions about our touring holidays in Israel
+Frequently asked questions about our Israel trips

-Will I visit the Dead Sea?
+Will I visit the Dead Sea as part of my Israel package?

 On all of our group tours to Israel, you will visit the Dead Sea for a few hours to float in the therapeutic water and slap on some of the famous mud.
 Our longer Signature tours which also visit Jordan (Road to Jerusalem & Pyramids, Petra, Promised Land) include a full free day on the Jordanian side of the Dead Sea, so you can really enjoy the experience.